jamset/publisher-pulsar/README.md

 ##Description

-The idea that PublisherPulsar is the daemon, that allow to make some action simultaneously (i.e. connection to API) for certain number of processes ('subscribers').
+The idea that PublisherPulsar is the daemon, which allow to make some action simultaneously (i.e. connection to API) for certain number of processes ('subscribers').

 I.e. limit for Google Analytics is 10 request per second, and so you can include in code of such processes ('services',